-EQUIVALENT SEISMIC LOSS SPECTRUM FOR A PERFORMANCE BASED DESIGN OF SUSTAINABLE R/C BUILDINGS
+First European Conference on Earthquake Engineering and Seismology (a joint event of the 13th ECEE & 30th General Assembly of the ESC) Geneva, Switzerland, 3-8 September 2006 Paper Number: 807

-N. Takahashi, H. Shiohara and Y. Nakano
+REPARABILITY DEMAND SPECTRUM OF R/C BUILDINGS DUE TO THE LIFECYCLE SEISMIC LOSS ESTIMATION

-ABSTRACT
+Noriyuki TAKAHASHI1, Yoshiaki NAKANO2 and Hitoshi SHIOHARA3

-The present performance-based seismic design procedure has aimed to define and estimate the building performance in multiple levels using quantified parameters.
-Though this approach is very important for the improvement of performancebased seismic design procedure, it may be inefficient unless the engineer using the procedure is capable of developing preliminary designs that have the desired performance.
-The next generation performance-based seismic design therefore should address the development of design guidance that assists the engineer to design the desired performance including a reparability.
+SUMMARY

-In this research, the idea of the equivalent seismic loss spectrum is proposed.
-The equivalent seismic loss spectrum is visualized from the expected running cost to repair a building structure damaged by earthquakes throughout its lifetime.
-Then the proposed method is applied to R/C building structures, where the spectrum is shown as the relation between the expected seismic repair cost and the physical parameters related to structural performance.
+The performance-based seismic design procedure has aimed to define and estimate the multiple type of building performance using quantified parameters.
+Especially the performance of reparability relates to the quantified parameter such as seismic economic loss, and the well-established method for assessing and estimating the quantified parameter is needed at first.
+Moreover it should be also important that the engineer using the procedure is capable of developing preliminary designs that have the desired performance.
+The performance-based seismic design in the next generation therefore should address the development of design guidance that assists the engineer to design the desired performance including reparability.
+Then, in this research, the idea of the reparability demand spectrum for R/C buildings is proposed.
+The reparability demand spectrum is visualized from the expected running cost to repair a building structure damaged by earthquakes through its lifetime, where the equivalent repairing running cost is converted to the relation of spectral base shear coefficients and spectral yield displacements by means of the single-degree of freedom nonlinear time history analysis.
+Finally the availability of the proposed method is further investigated its practical use for the preliminary seismic design in the future.

-Introduction
+1. INTRODUCTION

-The present seismic design of building structures reflects the idea of performance-based design.
+The present seismic design of building structures in Japan reflects the idea of performance-based design.
 In general, the seismic performance of buildings can be distinguished into three major states.
 There are called as "immediate occupancy (IO)", "life safety (LS)" and "collapse prevention (CP)" respectively.
 As long as only these performances are considered in the seismic design, the performance-based seismic design procedure might be established easily, because these performance limitations are estimated by physical or engineered parameters such as strength or displacement.
 On the other hand, the performance-based seismic design is aim to be an owner-friendly expression as building owners are especially interested in their building assets.
 To satisfy the building owner, the "reparability" performance could be important.
 The reparability performance in the performance-based seismic design should be represented by the expected economic loss of the building after earthquakes.
 Then many recent approaches to the performance-based design are aim to logically evaluate the seismic economic loss.
+The Pacific Earthquake Engineering Research Center (PEER) has proposed the underlying probabilistic framework of the seismic loss estimation [Moehle and Deierlein 2004].
+According to this framework, the results of seismic economic loss could be expected and evaluated.
+Although it is very important for an owner-friendly expression to develop the procedure of seismic loss estimation, it may not be enough to preliminarily design a building structure.
+In fact, the ATC-58 project suggests that the future phase of